Christiaanvandertol/SCOPE/docs/getting_started.rst

 3. Set the input in ``input_data.xlsx``
 ---------------------------------------------

-Main input file i``input_data.xlsx`` with 4 sheets is located in ./SCOPE_v1.73.
+Main input file is ``input_data.xlsx`` with 4 sheets is located in ./SCOPE_v1.73.
 In the documentation we refer to this file, although text alternatives are also possible.

 ..
 Note::
     If Excel is not available, it is possible to use input from text files (.m and .txt).
 See **alternative**.